-The first and most obvious tip on how to get you billboard noticed is to keep things simple, make sure there is no small writing, and to adorn it with billboard lights.
+The first and most obvious tip on how to get you billboard noticed is to keep things simple, make sure there is no small writing, and to adorn it with LED billboard lights.
 The old overhead lights are now extinct.
-These days, people highlight their billboard’s contents, and its edges, with billboard and rope lights.
+These days, people highlight their billboard’s contents, and edges, with billboard and rope lights.

-Billboard Lights & Large Writing
+Billboard Lights and Large Writing

 With that said, make sure that your lighting is as even as possible.
 Some people make the mistake of having overly bright spots on their billboards.
 This makes the text difficult to read to the point where even the weirdos who stand in the street reading the small text are going to have a hard time even seeing what it says.